Michael-Cowie/RadixFitnessBackend/Contribution.md

 This is slightly inefficient as it runs it over all files, however, the repository is not large enough to really take in the effort to only scan the committed files.

+# API Documentation

+API documentation is done by using `drf-yasg` and is accessible using `http://.../swagger/`.